 If the permission to take leave is not granted and the parent takes their child out of school the absence will be unauthorised.
-In such cases the school will request the local authority issue a Penalty Notice or consider other legal sanctions including prosecution in the magistrates' court.
+In such cases the school will request the local authority to commence statutory action which may include prosecution in the magistrates' court.